Joy-less/Embers/Source/Embers/Documentation.md

 ```
 ```
 Net::HTTP.get(uri)
-	Fetches and returns the HTML content of the given URI as a string.
+	Fetches and returns the content of the given URI as a Net::HTTP::HTTPResponse.
 Assumes https:// if the scheme is not included.

+http_response.body
+	Returns the HTML content of the HTTP Response.

+http_response.code
+	Returns the success code of the HTTP Response.
 ```